 We assume that the mesh network has a proper radio resource management, such that packet transmissions do not fail because of interference from neighboring links.
-This assumption is supported by our measurements of [10], which show that as long as channel separation is large enough, different channels do not interfere with each other.
+This assumption is supported by our measurements in [7], which show that as long as channel separation is large enough, different channels do not interfere with each other.
 Moreover, the use of rate adaptation techniques further mitigates the impact of interference.

-We consider two scenarios: i) A multipath scenario in which each flow can be split and distributed over different paths and ii) A single-path scenario in which each flow is treated as an atomic, unsplittable entity and therefore it can be routed through only one single path.
+We consider two scenarios: (i) a multipath (MP) scenario in which each flow can be split and distributed over different paths and (ii) a single-path (SP) scenario in which each flow is treated as an atomic, unsplittable entity and therefore it can be routed through only one SP.

-Let us start with the multipath routing problem.
-This problem can be viewed as a multi-commodity flow problem [11], which has been widely studied in the literature, and can thus be formulated as the following linear programming (LP) problem.
+Let us start with the MP routing problem.
+This problem can be viewed as a multicommodity flow problem [8], which has been widely studied in the literature, and can thus be formulated as the following linear programming problem.

-Let $r{i,l}$ be the rate allocated to flow i on link l, where here a link denotes a pair of directly connected nodes, as opposed to the notion of wireless link that we used in the previous sections to refer to a set of nodes that can communicate with each other by sharing a common wireless capacity (see Fig. 3 for an example of a wireless link with three nodes and the corresponding links).
-Let s_i denote the set of links originating at the source node of flow i.
-Furthermore, let N{in} denote the set of links that terminate at node N and N{out} the set of links that leave from this node.
+Let $r{i,l}$ be the rate allocated to flow i on link l, where here a link denotes a pair of directly connected nodes, as opposed to the notion of wireless link that we used in the previous sections to refer to a set of nodes that can communicate with each other by sharing a common wireless capacity (see Figure 3 for an example of a wireless link with three nodes and the corresponding links).
+Let $s_i$ denote the set of links originating at the source node of flow i.
+Furthermore, let $N{\rm in}$ denote the set of links that terminate at node N and $N{\rm out}$ the set of links that leave from this node.
 We further denote by I the set of nodes that are neither sources nor gateways.
-Following the above definitions, our objective is to find the allocation that satisfies subject to
+Following the above definitions, our objective is to find the allocation that satisfies